 Yep.
-Summer is the prime time of the year for the ER.
+Summertime is the prime time of the year for the ER.
 Trauma doctors see more patients in this season than any other.

-At the same time that the clocks change for daylight saving time, emergencies rooms see an increase in cases of traumas and injuries.
+At the same time that the clocks change for daylight saving time, emergency rooms see an increase in cases of traumas and injuries.

-When it comes to children, hospitals see an increase of bicycle-related and swimming and water-play injuries.
+When it comes to children, hospitals see an increase in bicycle-related and swimming and water-play injuries.
 For the adults, they see more lawn mower injuries, sunburns, and joint injuries.

 We listed the most common summertime injuries with our safety tips to help you prevent these kinds of accidents and injuries.